squarepoet/squarepoet.github.io/README.md

 ## File Naming

 I am old Java nerd, so I prefer PascalCase for file names of React components and JS modules.
-However, for files under the `pages/` directory are all lowercase, with optional hyphens for readability.
-This means our public URLs are all lower case.
+However, files under the `pages/` directory are all lowercase, with hyphens for readability.
+This means our public URLs are all lowercase.

 # GitHub Pages